Blond:ish

-Vivie-ann Bakos, known professionally as BLOND:ISH, is a Canadian DJ, producer, record label head, and Web3 entrepreneur.
+Vivie-ann Bakos, born October 16, 1988, known professionally as BLOND:ISH, is a Canadian DJ, producer, and environmental activist.
+Known for high-energy music, she is an artist whose work focuses on inspiring change, with a stated mission to help one billion people live their best lives.
 She founded the nonprofit charity Bye Bye Plastic to eliminate single-use plastics from music venues and events.
+She is the founder of the Abracadabra event series and record label, headline resident at Pacha Ibiza, and co-founder of the nonprofit Bye Bye Plastic Foundation.

+Early life and education

+Bakos was born in Stoney Creek, Ontario and moved to Montreal, where she studied computer science at McGill University.

 Origin

 In 2007, Bakos formed BLOND:ISH at the Winter Music Conference.
 The act began performing in 2008 while running and DJing a residency called Blond:ish at the Cherry Nightclub in Montreal.
 In 2010, BLOND:ISH moved from Montreal to London to focus more on music production and become immersed in the London music scene.
 While in London, they worked with veteran engineer and producer Ian Mckenzie, further refining their sound and expanding their production skills.